areej34/Airline-Reservation-System/README.md

 end semester project for OOP

 # Detailed Code Logic and Approaches
-This code models a simple flight booking system with key functionalities for managing flights, airlines, airplanes, passengers, and user interactions.
+This code models a simple flight booking system with key functionalities for managing flights, airports, passengers, and user interactions.
 Here's a detailed breakdown of the logic and approaches used:

 # 1. Class Hierarchy and Relationships
 Class Hierarchy:

-# Airport (Parent Class)
-OriginAirport (Child Class)
-IntermediateAirport (Child Class)
-DestinationAirport (Child Class)
-# User (Abstract Parent Class)
+User (Abstract Parent Class)
 Admin (Child Class)
-PassengerUser (Child Class)
+Passenger (Child Class)
+Airport (Class)
+Flight (Class)
+Seat (Class)
+Ticket (Class)

 Relationships:

-A Flight has an origin, destination, possibly intermediate airports, and an associated airline.
+A Flight has an origin and destination airport and a list of seats.
-An Airline can have multiple flights and airplanes.
-A Passenger is associated with a seat on a flight.
+A Passenger can book a Flight and is associated with a Seat on that flight.
-User can be an Admin or a PassengerUser, with different capabilities.
+User can be either an Admin or a Passenger, with different capabilities.

 # 2. Class Definitions and Responsibilities
 Airport Class:
-Defines common properties and methods for airports, such as name, city, and state.
-Subclasses add specific properties like departure and arrival times.
+Defines properties for airports such as name, city, and state.

-OriginAirport, IntermediateAirport, DestinationAirport:
-These subclasses of Airport define specific types of airports involved in a flight's journey, with relevant additional properties.

 Flight Class:
-Manages flight details including flight number, origin, destination, intermediate airports, airline, seats, and passengers.
+Manages flight details including flight number, origin, destination, seats, and passengers.
 It includes methods to find available seats and manage passenger lists.

-Airline Class:
-Represents an airline, containing a list of flights and airplanes.
-Methods allow adding and removing flights.

-Airplane Class:
-Defines an airplane with a model, total seats, and maximum capacity.
-Methods provide details about the airplane.

 Seat Class:
 Represents a seat on a flight, with methods to reserve and free seats.

-Passenger Class:
+Ticket Class:
-Represents a passenger with a name, age, passport number, and associated seat.
-Methods print passenger details.
+Represents a booked ticket, linking a passenger to a specific flight and seat.

 User Class:
-Abstract class for user roles, with subclasses Admin and PassengerUser implementing specific functionalities.
+Abstract class for user roles, with subclasses Admin and Passenger implementing specific functionalities.

 Admin Class:
-Allows managing flights and airlines.
-Includes methods for adding/removing flights and airlines.
-Implements an performActions method for admin-specific actions.
+Allows managing flights.
+Includes methods for adding, editing, viewing, and deleting flights.

-PassengerUser Class:
+Passenger Class:
 Allows booking and canceling flight bookings.
 Includes methods for booking flights, canceling bookings, and viewing booked flights.
-Implements an performActions method for passenger-specific actions.

 # 3. User Interaction Logic
 Admin Actions:
-Admins can add and remove flights and airlines through a command-line interface (CLI).
-They interact with the system to manage flight and airline data.
+Admins can add, edit, view, and delete flights through a graphical user interface (GUI).
+They interact with the system to manage flight data.

 Passenger Actions:
-Passengers can book flights, cancel bookings, and view their booked flights through a CLI.
+Passengers can sign up, log in, search for flights, book flights, cancel bookings, and view booked flights and tickets through a GUI.
 The system checks for available seats and manages passenger reservations.